-At June 30, 2022, the School District reported a liability of \$246,409,247 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2020, which used update procedures to roll forward the estimated liability to September 30, 2021.
+At June 30, 2023, the School District reported a liability of \$410,351,583 for its proportionate share of the net pension liability.
+The net pension liability was measured as of September 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021, which used update procedures to roll forward the estimated liability to September 30, 2022.
 The School District's proportion of the net pension liability was based on a projection of its long-term share of contributions to the pension plan relative to the projected contributions of all participating reporting units, actuarially determined.
-At September 30, 2021 and 2020, the School District's proportion was 1.04 percent.
+At September 30, 2022 and 2021, the School District's proportion was 1.09 percent and 1.04 percent, respectively, representing a change of 4.84 percent.